 Up to the forest border are small glacial lakes and brooks emanating from bogs, and 14 small glaciers on the tributaries of the Belaya Cuba River hold ice.
 The reserve could be divided in 4 zones: deciduous forest, mountain taiga, mountain tundra and subalpine and alpine meadows.

 In short: a lot of forest.
 A lot of diversity in plant life and a good opportunity to see wild animals.
 Eagles are everywhere, bears are common.
 The Altai weasel is prominent here, as well as several of his cousins, like the stoat.

 This Russian-language map of the reserve with highlights and trekking routes marked can give an idea of where you can go.

 Interesting sights to visit are the 400-year-old cedar, the Monk’s Cap forest and an old triangulation point to measure distances.

 Birdwatchers will want to head for Shcherbakov Lake, White Ulba Lake (Byeloulbinskoye) and Cedar Lake (kedrovoye ozera), and the Small Ulba reservoir (Maloulbinskoye Vodokhranilichshe), which retains a wooden dam and early electrical equipment from the time it was built in 1926.

-The Promenade (gulbishe), a colourful highland swamp 2 rivers originate.
+The Promenade (gulbishe) is a colourful highland swamp where 2 rivers originate.